Jikiden Reiki Training

 learn about the 5 principles Usui devised and the history behind them

-learn how to treat people using the concept of byosen (feeling for areas that have more toxins and need treatment)
+learn how to treat people using the concept of byosen (feeling for areas that have more toxins and require treatment)

-learn the important meaning behind a symbol used in areas that need more Reiki and how and when to use it
+learn the importance behind a symbol used in areas that need more Reiki and how and when to use it

-learn a massage treatment taught by Mikao Usui and further enhanced by Chujiro Hayashi because of his medical training
+learn a massage treatment taught by Mikao Usui and further enhanced by Chujiro Hayashi as a consequence of his medical training

 learn techniques for enhancing the sensitivity in your hands and practicing at home